SlowBubble/video-spreadsheet/README.md

   - setting the playback rate to 0.5 and full volume and playing the video until reaching endMs
     - This allows the video to likely load with a higher resolution
     - Do this slow loading sequentially instead of doing it at the same time for all the videos

+# m14d
+Issue: doing a seek for PlayVideoAction at the moment of playing is too laggy for the slow=1 mode
+Fix: when slow=1 mode is enabled, have PlayVideoAction start 0.1 seconds earlier, but DisplayAction and OverlayAction and DisplayAction be at the normal time, kind of treating the fact that PlayVideoAction has a lag of 0.1 seconds for something to actually play

 # m13b